davtango/Baccarat-Engine/README.md

 3. Else if the player's score is between 0 to 5, player gets a third card.
 > if banker's score == 7, banker does not get a third card
 > else if banker's score == 6, banker gets a third card if player's third card is a 6 or 7
-> else if banker's score == 5, banker gets a third card if player's third card is [4,7]
+> else if banker's score == 5, banker gets a third card if player's third card is 4 to 7 (inclusive)
-> else if banker's score == 4, banker gets a third card if player's third card is [2,7]
+> else if banker's score == 4, banker gets a third card if player's third card is 2 to 7 (inclusive)
-> else if banker's score == 3, banker gets a third card if player's third card !== 8
+> else if banker's score == 3, banker gets a third card if player's third card is not 8
-> else if banker's score is [0,2], banker gets a third card regardless
+> else if banker's score is 0 to 2 (inclusive), banker gets a third card regardless
 4. Else if player's score is between 6 or 7, player does not get a third card
-> if the banker's score is [0,5], banker gets a third card
+> if the banker's score is 0 to 5 (inclusive), banker gets a third card
-> else Banker does not get a third card
+> else banker does not get a third card
 5. Game over.
 Calculate score and determine victor or tie.
 ```